Milorad Petrović: Interwar period

 On 4 May 1920, Petrović was appointed as the chief of staff of the Savska divisional district, but on 6 November he was posted as assistant chief of staff of the 3rd Army.
 This was followed on 24 November 1921 with appointment as the chief of the operations staff at the Supreme Command in Belgrade.
 From 23 January 1922 until 20 October 1923, he was also a tactics instructor for the senior school of the Military Academy, in addition to his duties at the Supreme Command.
 On 17 September 1923, he was placed in command of the 9th Infantry Regiment.
 On 3 March 1924, he was posted as acting chief of staff to the Chief of the General Staff at the Ministry of the Army and Navy.
-Initially he served under Armijski đeneral Milan Milovanović, but Milovanović was soon replaced by Armijski đeneral Petar Pešić.
+Initially he served under Army general Milan Milovanović, but Milovanović was soon replaced by Army general Petar Pešić.
 On 28 June 1927, Petrović was promoted to brigadni đeneral (brigadier general) (Note: Equivalent to a U.S. Army brigadier general.) but remained in his role as acting chief of staff.
 In October 1929, the Kingdom of Serbs, Croats and Slovenes became the Kingdom of Yugoslavia.

 On 16 September 1930, Petrović was appointed as acting commander of the Timočka divisional district based in Zaječar, and on 20 April 1932 he was posted as acting second assistant to the Minister of Army and Navy.
-This was followed by promotion to diviziski đeneral (major general) (Note: Equivalent to a U.S. Army major general.) on 17 December.
+This was followed by promotion to divisional general (major general) (Note: Equivalent to a U.S. Army major general.) on 17 December.
 In 1937 he was appointed as first assistant to the Minister of Army and Navy.
-On 27 November 1937, Petrović was appointed to command the 1st Army district based in Novi Sad, and was promoted to armijski đeneral on 1 December 1938.
+On 27 November 1937, Petrović was appointed to command the 1st Army district based in Novi Sad, and was promoted to army general on 1 December 1938.
 From 12 September 1940 until 27 March 1941 he was the commander of all troops in Belgrade.